jacksund/simmate/docs/getting_started/add_computational_resources/intro_to_clusters.md

 -------------------------------------------------------------------------------

-## What is a scheduler?
+## What is a Scheduler?

-A **scheduler** is something we submit workflows to and it is what controls when & where to run workflows.
+A **scheduler** is a tool to which we submit workflows.
+It controls when and where workflows are run.

-The terms "scheduler" and "executor" are sometimes used interchangeably.
-As a bunch of workflows are submitted, our scheduler forms a queue and keeps track of which ones to run next.
-To do this, we can use the built-in `SimmateExecutor`, [Dask](https://docs.dask.org/en/stable/futures.html), or [Prefect](https://www.prefect.io/) as our scheduler.
-For this tutorial, we will use the `SimmateExecutor` because it is the default one and it's already set up for us.
+The terms "scheduler" and "executor" are often used interchangeably.
+As workflows are submitted, the scheduler forms a queue and determines the order of execution.
+We can use the built-in `SimmateExecutor`, [Dask](https://docs.dask.org/en/stable/futures.html), or [Prefect](https://www.prefect.io/) as our scheduler.
+For this tutorial, we will use the `SimmateExecutor` as it is the default option and is already set up for us.

 -------------------------------------------------------------------------------

-## What is a cluster?
+## What is a Cluster?

-A **cluster** is a group of computational resources that actually run the workflows.
-So our scheduler will find whichever workflow should be ran next, and send it to our cluster to run.
+A **cluster** is a collection of computational resources that execute the workflows.
+The scheduler identifies the next workflow to be run and sends it to the cluster for execution.

-Clusters are often made up of **workers** -- where a worker is just a single resource and it works through one job at a time.
-For example, say we have 10 computers (or slurm jobs) that each run one workflow at a time.
-All computers together are our cluster.
+Clusters typically consist of **workers** -- individual resources that process one job at a time.
+For instance, if we have 10 computers (or slurm jobs) each running one workflow at a time, these computers collectively form our cluster.
 Each computer is a worker.
-At any given time, 10 workflows will be running because each worker will have one it is in charge of.
-Because we are using the `SimmateExectuor`, we will be using `SimmateWorker`s to set up each worker and therefore our cluster.
-Set-up for each worker is the same -- whether your resources are on a cloud service, a supercomputer, or just simple desktops.
+At any given time, 10 workflows will be running, with each worker handling one.
+As we are using the `SimmateExectuor`, we will use `SimmateWorker`s to set up each worker and, consequently, our cluster.
+The setup for each worker is the same, regardless of whether your resources are on a cloud service, a supercomputer, or simple desktops.

 -------------------------------------------------------------------------------